-The practical application of "full service partnership" clients in Lassen County centers on intensive case management services.
-These services are client centered, strength based and driven by treatment plan goals developed collaboratively with the client, and if appropriate, his/her family, and take into account individual needs and interests.
+The practical application of "full service partnership" clients in Lassen County centers around intensive case management services.
+These services are client centered, strength based and driven by treatment plan goals that are developed collaboratively with the client, and if appropriate, his/her family, and take into account individual needs and interests.
 Goals reflect the belief that recovery can and does occur.
 Incorporated in treatment planning are objectives that focus on clients' eventual transition to lower levels of service and for many, a transition out of the mental health system to natural community supports.
-The services rendered are holistic, culturally competent; client centered, and may include medication management, primary care referral and support, individual and/or group therapy, case management, wellness and recovery skills building, and referral and linkage to community

-MHSA funding used to purchase services or supplies deemed necessary for an FSP to meet their identified treatment plan goals.
-Services and supports funded under the MHSA program may include but are not limited to: emergency food, shelter or clothing, uncovered medical expenses (i.e. medications), rent, moving expenses, educational expenses, household items, funding for dual diagnosis treatment, housing subsidies, residence in drug/alcohol rehabilitation programs and transitional housing.
+The services rendered are holistic, culturally competent, client centered, and may include medication management, primary care referral and support, individual and/or group therapy, case management, wellness and recovery skills building, and referral and linkage to community clothing, uncovered medical expenses (i.e. medications), rent, moving expenses, educational expenses, household items, funding for dual diagnosis treatment, housing subsidies, residence in drug/alcohol rehabilitation programs and transitional housing.
 A revolving account has been established to assist with addressing identified emergencies or immediate FSP needs in a timely manner.

+MHSA funding may be used to purchase services or supplies deemed necessary for an FSP to meet their identified treatment plan goals.
+Services and supports funded under the MHSA program may include but are not limited to: emergency food, shelter or